MISP/misp-packer/README.md

     $ packer build -only=virtualbox-iso misp.json

 A VirtualBox image will be generated and stored in the folder *output-virtualbox-iso*.
-You can directly import it in VirtualBox.
+Default credentials are displayed (Web interface, SSH and MariaDB) at the end of the process.
+You can directly import the image in VirtualBox.

 If you want to build an image for VMWare you will need to install it and to use the VMWare builder with the command: